Leonard Abbeduto

 Lawrence (Torry) Winn

-Assistant Professor of Teaching in Education, Co-Director of Transformative Justice in Education Center (TJE)
+Associate Professor of Teaching in Education, Chair of Undergraduate Programs, Executive Director of Transformative Justice in Education (TJE) Center

-With over fifteen years of professional experience, Winn has worked and consulted with foundations, cities, and non-profits including Casey Family Programs, Annie E. Casey, W.K.
-Kellogg Foundation, City of Newark (NJ), City of Madison (WI), St. HOPE, MLK Community Resources Collaborative, and Race to Equity.
-His expertise includes youth programs/education, civic and community engagement, strategic partnerships, race and equity, and community based participatory research.
+Dr. Lawrence Torry Winn brings over twenty-five years of diverse professional experience, collaborating and consulting with a range of organizations including foundations, cities, schools, colleges/universities, and non-profits.
+Notable partners include Casey Family Programs, Annie E. Casey, W.K.
+Kellogg Foundation, City of Newark (NJ), City of Madison (WI), St. HOPE, University of California, Berkeley, Sierra Health Foundation, MLK Sr. Community Resources Collaborative, and Race to Equity.
+As a trained ethnographer, Dr.